-These cost estimates do not include the impact of homelessness or poor-quality housing on individual's mental and physical health and associated additional healthcare costs.
-However, as the logic model illustrates, there is a clear interaction between housing and health.
+These cost estimates do not include the impact of homelessness or poor-quality housing on individuals' mental and physical health

 To avoid double counting, we have brought those findings into our analysis and costing into the 'Health' section.
-We know from our participatory research and wider evidence that there are a multitude of ways that issues related to housing detrimentally impact on health and this lived experience is discussed in this section.
+We know from our participatory research and wider evidence that there are a multitude of ways that issues related to housing detrimentally impact on health, and this lived experience is discussed in this section.
 Any employment effect of poor housing and the associated costs to the economy and public finances is assumed to be covered within the 'Work and financial situation' costs.